systematic-magic/AgingPubMed/editorials_pdf.rst

 16.3.
 Check that "Funding:" is formatted in black, bold and italic font.

 16.4.
-Check that funding information is formatted in italic font.
+Check that Funding information is formatted in italic font.

 16.5.
-Check that there are no punctuation marks at the end of funding line.
+Check that there are no punctuation marks at the end of Funding line.

 |
 .. _copyright_pdf_editorials: